-In season 4 of Discovery and Inspiration, we are talking with humanities scholars about everything from poet John Keats’s most avid American readers to racial inequities in contemporary healthcare.
+In season four of Discovery and Inspiration, we are talking with humanities scholars about everything from poet John Keats’s most avid American readers to racial inequities in contemporary healthcare.
 Join us as we learn about Erle Stanley Gardner’s Court of Last Resort, the provocative relationship between modernist writers Jean Toomer and Margery Latimer, political art during the Wars of the Roses, and more.

 In our third season of Discovery and Inspiration, we meet and talk with scholars expanding our appreciation for how the humanities are helping address ecological crises, the ways that scientific ideas circulated across the Mediterranean world in the Renaissance, and the formative and transformative power of reading.